DanielEdidovich/Technical-design/README.md

 Project Objective
 The goal of this work is to:

-Study the requirements for technical projects involving the development of automated systems and software.
+1)Study the requirements for technical projects involving the development of automated systems and software.

-Gain practical skills in technical design and documentation of project results, aligning with both domestic standards and international practices, while meeting modern industrial software production requirements.
+2)Gain practical skills in technical design and documentation of project results, aligning with both domestic standards and international practices, while meeting modern industrial software production requirements.

-Tasks
+Tasks:
-Describe the purpose and scope of the automated system (software).
+1)Describe the purpose and scope of the automated system (software).

-Justify selected technical solutions.
+2)Justify selected technical solutions.

-Formalize architectural decisions.
+3)Formalize architectural decisions.

-Analyze and formalize the technical specifications.
+4)Analyze and formalize the technical specifications.

-Outline the potential applications of the proposed technical solutions.
+5)Outline the potential applications of the proposed technical solutions.

 Define quality metrics for the automated system (software) and verify them (validation) based on usage conditions.